 Start with a Critique

 A critique does not mean criticism!
 The idea is to find someone you trust -- with experience in writing, teaching, editing, and publishing -- to read your work for a reasonable fee and provide you with an honest but kind assessment of strengths and weaknesses with practical suggestions for both.
+You could find a book editor for hire or someone to proofread your writing for you to help ensure that your final product, at the end of the writing process, is of a high standard.

 Study, Read, Practice